 - a.
-Collaborate with BC Transit to implement the transit service and infrastructure priorities of the Transit Future Action Plan, Transit Future Plan, or other relevant plans. - b.
-Encourage transit planning that integrates city's active transportation network with land use. - c.
+Collaborate with BC Transit to create a frequent, convenient and accessible transit system that aligns with goals of the Transit Future Action Plan implement the transit service and infrastructure priorities of the Transit Future Action Plan, Transit Future Plan, or other relevant plans. - b.
+Encourage transit planning that integrates the city's active transportation network with land use. - c.
 Support the development of transit-priority measures, such as bus lanes or queuejumping lanes, along frequent transit corridors. - d.
 Promote BC Transit programs and events through municipal communications.